DOMjudge/domjudge/doc/manual/overview.rst

 ---------------------------------

 DOMjudge requires the following to be available to run.
-Please refer to the domserver and judgehost chapters for detailed oftware requirements.
+Please refer to the domserver and judgehost chapters for detailed software requirements.

 * At least one machine to act as the *DOMjudge server* (or *domserver* for brevity).
 The machine needs to be runing Linux and a webserver